hardion/rfc/10/RequestReply.md

 * a counter representing the number of valid activation from the same Client
 * the activation time in second defining the locking period from the last activation timestamp

-A Device Lock SHALL be deactivated when:
+A Device Lock SHALL be deactivated in any of the following cases:
-* The Client which locked the Devcie call DeviceServer command UnLockDevice for the locked Device,
+* The Client owning the Device Lock, calls the Device Server's UnLockDevice Command for the locked Device,
-* or any Client call DeviceServer command UnLockDevice for the locked Device with a `force` flag set to true,
+* Any Client calls the DeviceServer's UnLockDevice Command with a `force` flag set to true for the locked Device,
-* or Time of activation expired,
+* The time of activation expired,
-* or the Connection to the Client is lost,
+* The Connection to the Client is lost,
 * The Device Server is reinitialised.

-If Device Lock has been disabled with `force` flag set to true, the Server SHALL sent to the Client who originaly owned the Device Lock a DevFailed exception with reason set to "API_DeviceUnlocked" upon next request from the Client.
+If the Device Lock has been disabled with the `force` flag set to true, the Server SHALL sent to the Client who originally owned the Device Lock a DevFailed exception with reason set to "API_DeviceUnlocked" upon next request from the Client.

 A Client Identification SHOULD carry these information:
 * Hostname where the Client process runs